MJ Melendez Preview, Player Props: Royals vs. Cubs

 MJ Melendez At The Plate

-- Melendez enters this game on a four-game hitting streak.
-In his last games, he's hitting .429.
+- Melendez enters this game on a five-game hitting streak.
+In his last games, he's hitting .455.

-- In 9.5% of his games this season, he has homered, and 2.5% of his trips to the plate.
+- In 9.4% of his games this year, he has gone deep, and 2.5% of his trips to the dish.

-- Melendez has driven in a run in 29 games this season (25%), including 12 games with more than one RBI (10.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Melendez has picked up an RBI in 24.8% of his games this season, with more than one RBI in 10.3% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.